 Unlike some other cities where fare is determined by distance, in Buenos Aires a single fare covers the whole subte network.
 Passengers can travel for two stops, change twice or ride to the end of the line; it’s still the same low price.

-While still very affordable, the subte’s fare increased 127% in January 2012 and has been steadily increasing since.
+While still very affordable, the subte’s fare have been steadily increasing year after year to keep up with inflation.
 With the price rises, and the addition of bike lanes and a bike lending program, passenger numbers have dropped by an average of 200,000 per working day.

 Waiting times for trains are generally between 3-6 minutes, though this depends on the line, time and day of the week.
 Television screens at the stations display train frequencies, as opposed to specific arrival times, along with news, short general interest programs and adverts.
 Wi-Fi is also available at most stations.